mostafa-aly-sayed/NeoSilk/README.md

 ## 🔐 Ethical Use

-This project was developed **solely for educational and cybersecurity research purposes**.
+This project was developed **for educational and cybersecurity research purposes**.
 All data scraping was conducted with careful supervision by our academic advisors and follows ethical guidelines.
 This tool is not intended for malicious use.

 ---